-Because of the imposition of excessive force by the applied appliance of NAM, it is essential to assess and correct the adjustment of the appliance carefully.
+Due to the imposition of excessive force by the applied appliance of NAM, it is essential to assess and correct the adjustment of the appliance carefully.
 Irritation of the oral mucosa, gingival tissue, and nasal mucosa are the main complications of this approach (62).
-Moreover, the lack of oral hygiene or fulltime wear of molding plate may lead to the fungal infection, which can be managed by local nystatin or systemic amphotericin (4).
+Moreover, the lack of oral hygiene or fulltime wear of molding plate may lead to the fungal infection, which can be managed by local Nystatin or systemic Amphotericin (4).

-Short-term and long-term effects
+5.6.
+Short- and long-term effects

-The PNAM is applied wieldy in patients with cleft lip or palate.
-Although the short-time effectiveness of PNAM before cheiloplasty is supported, its long-term impacts are still unclear.
+The PNAM is applied wieldy in patients with cleft lip/palate.
+Although short time effectiveness of PNAM before cheiloplasty is supported, its long-term impacts are still challenging.
 In this regard, the experience of surgeons plays an important role in the efficacy of this surgery.
-Based on Shaw et al., the experience of surgeons should be considered as the main factor in the success of the surgery and its outcome (63).
-The evaluation of the long-term effect of Hotz and Gnoinski revealed that concomitant surgical intervention should be performed with the same technique, at the same timing, and by the same surgeon (64).
+Based on Shaw et al., the experience of surgeons should be considered as the main factor in the success of surgery and its outcome (63).
+The evaluation of the long-term effect of Hotz and Gnoinski1 revealed that concomitant surgical intervention should be performed with the same technique, at the same timing, and by the same surgeon (64).
 Therefore, it is recommended to conduct future studies on the long-term effects of nasoalveolar molding.

-Since the presurgical orthopedic treatment occurs in the neonatal period, the evolution and estimation of its long-term effects are difficult.
-Sasaki et al. assessed the impact of NAM therapy in patients aged 3-18 years.
+Since the pre-surgical orthopedic treatment occurs in the neonatal period, the evolution and estimation of its long-term effects are difficult.
+Sasaki et al. assessed the effect of NAM therapy in patients aged 3-18 years.
 The NAM therapy was commonly performed until the end of the primary cleft palate surgery in all reported cases by Sasaki et al. (23).

+5.7.
 Research limitations

-In this study, we followed the Cochrane tool to assess the risk of bias in the included trials and focused solely on randomized clinical trials.
-However, data insufficiency and lack of homogeneity among studies were the main limitations of our research, which may lead to bias in our outcome.
-Besides, the use of different nasoalveolar molding techniques and lack of follow-up in some of the reviewed studies may have affected our findings.
+In this study, we followed the Cochrane's risk of bias to assess the risk of bias in the included trials and focused solely on a randomized clinical trial.
+However, data insufficiency and lack of homogeneity among studies was the main limitations of our research, which may lead to bias in our outcome.
+In addition, the use of different nasoalveolar molding techniques and lack of follow-up in some of the reviewed studies may have affected our findings.